 As mentioned above, speaking French is fairly important in France.
 Because of this, the country is a great place to push yourself to learn a new language, as the opportunities to speak English or your native language may be limited compared to other European countries where English is more widely spoken.
 What’s more, many universities and business schools offer their students French classes.

 Learning French has countless benefits.
 First, it allows you to communicate with the 300 million French speakers around the world.
-Second, it is a helpful language to speak for business and international relations purposes, with both fields using French as a working-language.
+Second, it is a helpful language to speak for business and international relations purposes, with both fields using French as a working language.
 Third, learning French can help you learn other Romance languages like Spanish, Italian, Portuguese and Romanian.
-For more reasons on why learning French may be a good idea, check out this government article on 10 good reasons to learn French.
+For more reasons why learning French may be a good idea, check out this government article on 10 good reasons to learn French.

 Tradition of high-quality education

 Another reason to study in France is the country’s century’s long tradition of high-quality education.
 Well-known schools like Université Paris – Sorbonne and Sciences Po have earned their excellent reputations for good reason, but France is home to countless other world-ranking education institutions in nearly every discipline.
 For law, Panthéon – Assas University and Université Paris Nanterre are incredible options.
 For fashion design, the Institut Français de la Mode is one of the best places in the world to study.
-And as detailed below, France is home to some of the world’s best business schools too.
-With so many excellent institutions of higher education, your learning potential in France unparalleled.
+As detailed below, France is home to some of the world’s best business schools too.
+With so many excellent institutions of higher education, your learning potential in France is unparalleled.

-For non-European students, the French government offers a temporary resident permit (autorisation provisoire de séjour) to recent graduates which lasts one year, allowing you to search for work in that time.
+For non-European students, the French government offers a temporary resident permit (autorisation provisoire de séjour) to recent graduates which lasts one year, allowing you to search for work during that time.
 All things considered, France is a great place to study if you want to pursue a career in business.

 Of course, studying in another country isn’t just academics and career planning—immersing yourself in the country’s culture and traditions is arguably even more enriching!
 In France, there is no shortage of cultural experiences to be had.
 Food and wine are a major focus of French culture and a good way to learn more about the country, its different regions and even its history.
 In addition to cuisine, other major aspects of French culture include art, fashion, history, literature and lifestyle of work-life balance.